Updated July 3, 2023

 MVC in AngularJS

 This was all about MVC and its principles.
-How are these principles implemented in AngularJS?
-Let us understand.
+How are these principles implemented, let us understand

 - Scope – Scope is the model that holds the application data.
 Scope variables are attached to the DOM and the variable properties are accessed through bindings.